wp-plugins/oik/trunk/readme.txt

 9. oik header image plugin - custom header image for a page

 == Upgrade Notice ==
+= 1.17 =
+This new version includes support for FREE and Premium oik plugins which are hosted on www.oik-plugins.com or www.oik-plugins.co.uk rather than WordPress.org

 = 1.16 =
 Contains a fix for Fatal error: Call to undefined function oik_require() in oik\admin\oik-header.inc on line 2